the practical kitchen

 all of the ingredients for focaccia croutons measured out and labeled.

-• Olive Oil - Focaccia is already pretty oily, so doesn't need much extra oil.
-I use a little bit to help the herbs and seasonings stick.
+Focaccia is already pretty oily, so you don't need much extra oil to turn it into croutons.
+You just need a little bit to help the herbs and seasonings stick.
 You can also use olive oil spray if you prefer.

-• Dried Herbs or Seasonings (Optional) - If you're making focaccia from scratch with the intent of making croutons, add the dried herbs right to the top of the focaccia dough before baking.
-I like to use Italian flavors like dried oregano, dried basil, and dried rosemary which go really well with a caesar salad or tomato soup.
+If you're making homemade focaccia from scratch with the intent of making croutons, you can add the dried herbs right to the top of the focaccia dough before baking.
+I like to use Italian flavors like dried oregano, dried basil, and dried rosemary which go really well with a Caesar salad or tomato soup.

-This is one of those so simple hardly-needs-a-recipe recipes.
+This is one of those so-simple-it-hardly-needs-a-recipe recipes.
 It's super easy to customize to your tastes, and to scale up and down.

 Depending on the moisture content of your particular focaccia and how salty it is, you may need to adjust the ingredient quantities, seasonings, and timing of the recipe.
 The power is in your hands!